-Cosmetic dermatology can help to improve the appearance of the skin through a number of specific procedures such as vein treatment, filler injection, laser re-surfacing and surgical procedures.
-Dr. Poser can also treat skin conditions such as moles and skin tags, as well as providing treatment for both non-malignant and malignant skin cancers.
+Cosmetic dermatology helps to improve the appearance of the skin through a number of specific procedures, such as vein treatment, filler injection, laser resurfacing, and cosmetic surgery procedures.
+Dr. Poser also treats skin conditions, such as moles and skin tags, and he also provides treatment for both non-malignant and malignant skin cancers.

-Malignant melanoma is a serious condition that often is first diagnosed by changes in the appearance of moles on the skin.
-It is caused by DNA damage caused by exposure to ultraviolet rays from the sun.
+Malignant melanoma is a serious, cancerous condition that is often first diagnosed by changes in the appearance of moles on the skin.
+Malignant melanoma occurs when unrepaired DNA imparts damage on skin cells.
+UV exposure from the sun or tanning beds is the common cause of this skin cancer type.
 Some people are genetically more susceptible to developing malignant melanoma.
-Melanoma is the most serious form of skin cancer because it can spread to other parts of the body and can even cause death.
-A physician trained in dermatology in Gainesville, FL can make an early diagnosis of this condition so that the patient can be treated quickly for a full recovery.
+Melanoma is the most serious form of skin cancer because it can spread to other parts of the body and cause death.
+A physician trained in dermatology in Gainesville, FL can make an early diagnosis of this condition.

-Moles should be examined by the individual on a regular basis to ensure that any changes in size or texture can be brought to the attention of a Gainesville dermatologist.
-Because moles can occur anywhere on the body, many may be in areas that are not easily examined, such as on the shoulders or back.
-Patients should use a small mirror to help them see these hidden moles or employ the help of a friend, spouse or partner to examine the moles and note any changes.
-Any itching, redness, swelling, softening, hardening or tenderness should be seen by our Gainesville plastic surgery center or your doctor.
+Patients should examine their moles on a regular basis to monitor any changes in size, shape or texture.
+If any changes are observed, it is important to make an appointment with a Gainesville dermatologist.
+Because moles can occur anywhere on the body, moles may be in areas that are not easily examined, such as on the shoulders or back.
+Patients should use a small mirror to help them see these hidden moles or employ the help of a friend or partner to examine the moles and note any changes.
+Any itching, redness, swelling, softening, hardening or tenderness of a mole warrants an appointment.